mate-academy/devops_todolist_kubernetes_task_5_working_with_deployments/README.md

 1. Create PR with your changes and attach it for validation on a platform.

-In order to deploy the app to k8s you should execute the next commands: kubectl apply -f deployment.yml kubectl apply -f hpa.yml
+In order to deploy the app to k8s you should execute the next steps:
+Create namespace
+You can edit the file namespace.yml and change value 'todoapp' on 'mateapp' and then execute the next command kubectl apply -f namespace.yml
+OR You can create the namespace in CLI.
+You should execute the next command kubectl create namespace mateapp
+Then apply the next yaml files kubectl apply -f deployment.yml kubectl apply -f hpa.yml